 References: Essays “Mill Photographers” by Jeffery Marshall and “Why the Mills Closed” by Douglas Slaybaugh from The Mills at Winooski Falls; Notes from Raymond Roy, former Champlain Mill Superintendent; Mill Museum research files.

-Join us for Trivia or Live Music in August!
+Join us for Trivia or Live Music!

 We have a full calendar with trivia & music lined up this month!
 Come join us and check out the calendar for more information!